Learn basic HTML formatting you can use to format content in your posts and pages …

 Now … when your post is published, you should find that your text has been formatted correctly …

-Tip #4 (Advanced WordPress User): By default, WordPress does not allow a number of HTML tags to be used (e.g. codes such as iframe, form and others).
+Tip #4 (Advanced WP User): By default, WordPress doesn’t allow a number of HTML tags to be used (e.g. codes such as embed, object and others).
 This is for security reasons.

-If you do experience any problems when adding commonly-used HTML tags to your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile …
+If you do experience any problems when adding commonly-used HTML tags into your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …

-After disabling the visual editor and updating your profile settings, go back to your page or post and reinsert the content with the problematic HTML tags, then republish your post.
+After disabling the visual editor and updating your profile settings, return to your page or post and re-paste the content with the problematic HTML tags, then republish your post.

-If the above suggestion fixes the issue, go back to the Profile screen, reactivate your Visual Editor, and check if the HTML code is still working fine with the visual editor restored.
+If the above suggestion fixes the issue, go back to the User Profile screen, reactivate your Visual Editor, and see if the HTML code is still working fine with the visual editor restored.

-Note: If the above suggestion doesn’t fix the issue and you still continue to experience problems adding HTML code to your site, then you should look at other options.
+Note: If the above suggestion does not fix the issue and you continue experiencing problems adding HTML code to your content, you may need to look at other options.
 This may include:

-- Reinstalling your WordPress application (i.e. performing a clean WP installation)
+- Reinstalling your WordPress application (i.e. perform a new site installation)

 Congratulations!
 Now you know the basics of using HTML to format and style your content.